Daphne Zuniga

 Daphne Eurydice Zuniga (/zəˈniːɡə/; born October 28, 1962) is an American actress.
-Following her film debut in The Dorm That Dripped Blood (1982) Zuniga had lead roles in films such as The Initiation (1984), The Sure Thing (1985), Modern Girls (1986), Last Rites (1988), Gross Anatomy, and The Fly II (both 1989).
-She is best known for her lead role as Princess Vespa in the space opera parody film Spaceballs (1987), and will reprise her role in the sequel Spaceballs 2, which is scheduled for a release in 2027.
+Following her film debut in The Dorm That Dripped Blood (1982), Zuniga had lead roles in films such as The Initiation (1984), Vision Quest (1985), The Sure Thing (1985), Modern Girls (1986), Last Rites (1988), Gross Anatomy, and The Fly II (both 1989).
+She is best known for her lead role as Princess Vespa in the space opera parody film Spaceballs (1987), and will reprise her role in the sequel Spaceballs: The New One, which is scheduled for a release in April 2027.

 She is also known for her lead roles as Jo Reynolds on the Fox primetime soap opera Melrose Place (1992–1996) and Lynn Kerr on the Freeform drama series Beautiful People (2005–2006), as well as her recurring role as Victoria Davis on The CW teen drama series One Tree Hill (2008–2012).

 Zuniga has been active in environmental issues since the mid-2000s, and was a founding member of the Earth Communications Office.
 She has also worked with the Natural Resources Defense Council, the Waterkeeper Alliance, and Environment California.

 Early life

-Zuniga was born in San Francisco, California on October 28, 1962, to Agnes A. and Joaquin Alberto Zuniga.
-Her mother is a Unitarian minister, of Polish and Finnish descent, and her father, originally from Guatemala, was an emeritus professor of philosophy at California State University, East Bay.
+Zuniga was born in San Francisco, California, on October 28, 1962, to Agnes and Joaquin Alberto Zuniga Mazariegos.
+Her mother is a Unitarian minister of Polish and Finnish descent, and her Guatemalan father was a professor of philosophy at California State University, East Bay who fled Guatemala for political reasons after the exile of President Jacobo Árbenz.
 She has one sister, Jennifer Zuniga.
 In her early teens, Zuniga expressed interest in acting, and attended the Young Conservatory program of the American Conservatory Theater of San Francisco.

 After her parents divorced, Zuniga moved with her mother and sister from Berkeley, California, to Reading, Vermont, where she spent the remainder of her teen years.
 Zuniga graduated from Woodstock Union High School in Woodstock, Vermont, in 1980, after which she returned to California and enrolled in the three-year theater program at the University of California, Los Angeles.
 After leaving college, Zuniga was close friends and roommates with fellow actress Meg Ryan.
 In Los Angeles, Zuniga studied acting with Larry Moss and Peggy Feury at the Loft Studio.